 And how could it not?

 The main point of childhood is learning.
-And one of the main ways through which children learn is by without the restrictions and rules that we adults impose.
+And one of the main ways through which children learn is by playing, without the restrictions and rules that we adults impose.

 Part of the problem may come from the history of childhood inside the home.
 Only recently in the 20th century did homes start to include any space for children at all – partly because childhood wasn’t seen as a separate and worthy state in and of itself beforehand.
-In the past, adults and children did everything together – so much so that
+In the past, adults and children did everything together – so much so that in many hunter-gatherer societies, children still share the same sleeping space while their parents have sex.

 The constant conundrum of efficiency vs exploration